oyama/pico-littlefs-usb/FAT_OPERATION.md

 # Overview of FAT file system update operations

-## Basic Operation

-### Create file

-1. Get a cluster that is not assigned to the FAT table
-2. Write file block to cluster
-3. Update the consumed cluster in the FAT table
-4. Add a directory entry for the file (with new cluster id)

-### Update file

-1. Get a cluster that is not assigned to the FAT table
-2. Write a file block to the cluster
-3. Release assigned cluster in the FAT table, and update the consumed cluster
-4. Update the directory entry for the file (with cluster id)

-or, In Windows 11 do the following

-1. Get a cluster that is not assigned to the FAT table
-2. Release assigned cluster in the FAT table, and update the consumed cluster
-3. Update the directory entry for the file (with cluster id)
-4. Write a file block to the cluster

-### delete file

-1. `DIR_Name[0] = 0xE5` of the directory entry (no deletion)
-2. Release the assigned cluster from the FAT table

-### Rename

-Name change in the same directory. clusters do not change.

-1. Add a new file entry to the old file entry and set the delete flag (0xE5) to the old file entry.

-or, In Windows 11 do the following

-1. Update new name for the target directory entry

-### Move

-Moving to a different directory. clusters do not change.

-1. set delete flag (0xE5) to the old file entry
-2. add new file to directory entry.
+The FAT file system is operated by operations such as updating directory entries, updating the file allocation table and sending data to the cluster.
+Note that the procedure for these operations differs slightly between operating systems.

+## Create

+For macos

+1. write file blocks to unassigned clusters
+2. update File allocation table
+3. update dir entry.
+The clusters written in step 1 are specified

+For Windows 11

+1. update dir entry.
+The cluster to which the file belongs is set to 0.
+2. update dir entry.
+The cluster to be assigned is specified.
+Not yet allocated.
+3. write the file block to the cluster specified in step 2.
+4. update File allocation table

+## Update

+For macos

+1. write file blocks to unassigned clusters
+2. update File allocation table
+3. update dir entry.
+The cluster to which the file belongs is set to 0.
+4. update dir entry.
+The clusters written in step 1 are specified.

+For Windows 11

+1. update dir entry.
+The cluster to which the file belongs is set to 0.
+2. update File allocation table
+3. update dir entry.
+A new cluster is specified.
+4. write the file block to the cluster specified in step 3
+5. update File allocation table.

+## Rename

+For macos

+1. update dir entry.
+The old filename is flagged for deletion and a new file entry is added at the same time.
+Clusters have the same.

+For Windows 11

+1. The file name of the directory entry is changed.

+## Move

+1. update the origin dir entry.
+Attach deletion flag to filename.
+2. add files to the destination directory entry.
+Clusters have the same.

+## Delete

+1. update dir entry.
+Assign a delete flag to the filename
+2. update File allocation table.

+## About Directory Entries

+About directory entries Directory entries are data structures that hold information on files and directories held in the file system.
+Each directory is assigned a unique cluster number.
+A directory entry holds the names and cluster numbers of the files and directories belonging to the directory.The FAT file system can scan all directories starting from the root directory.
+Directory entries other than the root hold the cluster number of the parent directory.
+Note that only references to the root directory are specified with cluster number 0.